cptmorgan-rh/quicksync_calc/README.md

 HOW TO USE
 ------------

-Ensure Docker is installed and running, you have an Intel CPU w/ QuickSync, you have jq installed `which jq`, you have intel-gpu-tools installed `which intel_gpu_top`, and you are running as root.
+Ensure Docker is installed and running, you have an Intel CPU w/ QuickSync, you have printf installed `which printf`, you have intel-gpu-tools installed `which intel_gpu_top`, and you are running as root.

 Clone this repo.